 Hands up if skincare confuses the heck out of you.

-Like, is it enough to just cleanse, tone, moisturise or do you need 10+ steps like the Koreans do?
+Is it enough to just cleanse, tone, moisturise or do you need 10+ steps like the Koreans do?

 Chemical or physical exfoliation?
 Antioxidants or retinoids?
 And what about peptides and hyaluronic acid?
 How the heck do you fit all this stuff into your skincare routine?!